-National Council Internship Opportunities
+The National Council Fellowships:

 Sponsorship: The program is administered by National Council professionals and staff, together with more than two dozen of America's foremost scholars and leading foreign affairs practitioners.
 The programs, activities, and functions represented by the organizations and corporations that provide the professional work experience component of the program are varied.
 Included among placements in recent years have been educational development and exchange organizations, bimonthly and quarterly publications, humanitarian relief groups, broadcasting networks, area studies centers, international transportation companies, foreign trade associations, peace and justice advocacy groups, and a variety of non-governmental organizations.

-Cost: Internships are unpaid.
+Application Fee & Fellowship Stipend: A $25 non-refundable program fee must be submitted with the application.
+Internships are unpaid.
 Internship program participants, upon successful fulfillment of the program’s academic and internship requirements, receive a $1,000 fellowship stipend.

 - 2011 Summer Internship Program Recap from Council Chronicle (.pdf)